KusionStack/kusionstack.io/docs/kusion/5-user-guides/2-working-with-k8s/7-job.md

 Re-run steps in [Applying](deploy-application#applying) and schedule the job.
 Your output might look like one of the following:

 If you are starting from scratch, all resources are created on the spot:

 ```
 $ kusion apply
- ✔︎  Generating Intent in the Stack dev...
+ ✔︎  Generating Spec in the Stack dev...
 Stack: dev  ID                                                    Action
 * ├─     v1:Namespace:simple-service                               Create
 * └─     batch/v1:CronJob:simple-service:simple-service-dev-helloworld  Create